aws-samples/minimum-viable-dataspace-for-catenax/README.md

 All pods should be in a ready state, the seeding jobs should complete successfully.
 Concludingly, use this project's [Insomnia](https://github.com/aws-samples/minimum-viable-dataspace-for-catenax/tree/main/insomnia) file as a starting point to perform API operations against the MVD's EDC connectors.
 For further information about the MVD and its components on AWS refer to this repository's [docs section](https://github.com/aws-samples/minimum-viable-dataspace-for-catenax/tree/main/docs).

+## Considerations for Production

+The default resource configuration of this project is not indended for use in a production scenario.
+It is intended as a starting point for rapid Catena-X and dataspace experimentation and prototyping, that has to be adapted depending on how it is being used.
+For design principles and best practices on implementing a production-grade workload on AWS please refer to the [AWS Well-Architected Framework](https://docs.aws.amazon.com/wellarchitected/latest/framework/welcome.html).

+### Configuration

 The MVD's EDC connectors are exposed over HTTPS through a [Network Load Balancer](https://docs.aws.amazon.com/elasticloadbalancing/latest/network/introduction.html) that is provisioned by the Kubernetes ingress controller.
 Initially, this project creates a self-signed X.509 certificate that is valid for 30 days and is being exposed to the NLB through [AWS Certificate Manager](https://docs.aws.amazon.com/elasticloadbalancing/latest/network/create-tls-listener.html) (ACM).
 You can replace this initial certificate by requesting or importing a new one through ACM, and adjusting the NLB's listener configuration accordingly.

+The MVD's EDC connectors come with key-based authentication for both their control and data planes that can be configured in this project's [`values.yaml.tpl`](https://github.com/aws-samples/minimum-viable-dataspace-for-catenax/blob/main/templates/values.yaml.tpl) template file.
+This key then has to be provided as an HTTP header `x-api-key` with every API call to one of the EDCs.

 ## Troubleshooting